+Unscheduled Meeting agendas will include:

+Opening

+Prayer

+Acknowledgement to Country

+Present

+Apologies

+Declarations of Conflict of Interest

+Council Reports (as advertised).

+Closure

-- b) Unscheduled Meeting agendas will include: - Opening Prayer Acknowledgement to Country Present Apologies Declarations of Conflict of Interest Council Reports (as advertised).
-Closure - c) Delegated Committee Meeting agendas will include matters that are in accordance with and directly relevant to the Committees Instrument of Delegation.
+Delegated Committee Meeting agendas

+Will include matters that are in accordance with and directly relevant to the Committees Instrument of Delegation.

+SCHEDULE 2 PROCEDURAL MOTIONS

-Procedural Motion Form Mover & Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 1.
-Adjournment of debate to later hour and/or date That this matter be adjourned to am/pm and/or date Any Councillor who has not moved or seconded the substantive motion or otherwise spoken to the substantive motion (a) During the electionof a Chairperson;(b) When anotherCouncillor is speaking Motion and amendment is postponed to the stated time and/or date Debate continues unaffected Yes 2.
-Adjournment of debate indefinitely That this matter be adjourned until further notice Any Councillor who has not moved or seconded the substantive motion or otherwise spoken to the substantive motion (a) During the election of a Chairperson; (b) When another Councillor is speaking; (c) When the matter is one in respect of which a call of the Council has been made for that meeting in accordance with section 85 of the Act; or (d) When the motion would have the effect of causing Council to be in breach of a legislative requirement Motion and any amendment postponed but may be resumed at any later meeting if on the agenda Debate continues unaffected Yes
+Procedura ral Motion Form Mover & Seconder Whe n Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion deb journment of bate to later ur and/or te That this matter be adjourned to am/pm and/or date Any Councillor who has not moved or seconded the substantive motion or otherwise spoken to the substantive motion a) b) During the election of a Chairperson; When another Councillor is speaking Motion and amendment is postponed to the stated time and/or date Debate continues unaffected Yes deb journment of bate lefinitely That this matter be adjourned until further notice Any Councillor who has not moved or seconded the substantive motion or otherwise spoken to the substantive motion a) b) c) d) During the election of a Chairperson; When another Councillor is speaking; When the matter is one in respect of which a call of the Council has been made for that meeting in accordance with section 85 of the Act; or When the motion would have the effect of causing Council to be in breach of a legislative requirement Motion and any amendment postponed but may be resumed at any later meeting if on the agenda Debate continues unaffected Yes 3.
+The e closure That the motion be now put Any Councillor who has not moved or seconded the substantive motion or otherwise spoken to the substantive motion a) During nominations for Chairperson Motion or amendment in respect of which the closure is carried is put to the vote immediately without debate of this motion, subject to any Councillor exercising his or her right to ask any question concerning or arising out of the motion Debate continues unaffected No